PAMGuard/PAMGuard/src/clickTrainDetector/click_train_help.md

   <img width="510" height="800" src = "resources/classifier_pane.png">
 </p>

 _The classifier settings.
 Users can add multiple classifiers using the + button next to the classifier tabs.
 Each classifier allows the user to choose a number of different approaches to classification based on the goodness of fit, inter-click interval, average spectra and bearings of the click trains.
-Users can use just one or all of these options and set specific parameters for each.
+Users can use just one or all of these options and set specific parameters for each._

 Users can add multiple classifiers by selecting the + button next to the classification tabs.
 Each classifier allows the user to choose a number of different methods for click train classification based on the goodness of fit, inter-click interval, average spectra and/or bearings of the click trains; for a click train to be classified it must pass all enabled methods (use toggle switches to enable and disable different types of classification).
 The different classification methods.

 ### χ<sup>2</sup> threshold classifier
-The click train is classified if it’s overall χ^2 value is lower than the set χ^2 Threshold and it has more than Min.
+The click train is classified if it’s overall χ<sup>2</sup> value is lower than the set χ<sup>2</sup> Threshold and it has more than Min.
 Clicks and the time between the first and last click is greater than Min.
 Time

 ### IDI Classifier
 The click train is classified if the median/mean and standard deviation in the inter detection interval (IDI) between subsequent clicks are within user defined limits.